Couple Says Philly Wedding Venue Abruptly Shut Down Weeks Before Their Big Day

 A resident shared video with Eyewitness News that showcased what she felt to be routine late-night chaos caused by the venue.

-After failing another attempt to acquire the proper permits, Bazydlo says that the venue has shut its doors.
+After failing another attempt to acquire the proper permits, Bazydlo says that’s when the venue shut its doors.
 The number advertised is currently out of service.

 “As far as I can tell just from the couple that I talked to is that they had no idea that their venue wasn’t properly permitted or zoned,” said Bazydlo.